opstrace/opstrace/README.md

 Please join us and make some contributions, however big or small.

 * Start by reading the [Contributing guide](./CONTRIBUTING.md) to become familiar with the process.
-* Then review our [Development guide](./docs/guides/contributor/setting-up-your-dev-env.md) to learn how to setup your environment and build the code.
+* Then review our [Development guide](./docs/guides/contributor/setting-up-your-dev-env.md) to learn how to set up your environment and build the code.
 * If you'd like a place to start and get your feet wet, explore our [`getting started` issues](https://github.com/opstrace/opstrace/labels/getting-started), or reach out in [Discussions](https://go.opstrace.com/community).

 There is of course a lot to do.